 Pigs have impressive appetites and the digestive system to handle almost everything they eat.
 Despite that, not all fruits and vegetables are beneficial to their health.

 If you want to give your pig a refreshing, nutritious snack, choose from any fruits and vegetables listed in this article.
-If they’re not listed here, it’s probably best to add them to your compost rather than your pig’s trough.
+Adding them to your compost rather than your pig’s trough is probably best if they’re not listed here.